Good Savings, Good Education, and Supporting Good Causes.

 Pool Lighting

 Hotel dining has many faces in the hospitality industry because there are so many different types of hotels around the country.
 The lighting in a boutique, chain, convention center, and resort or casino hotel will vary greatly from what is being used in motels or one of the many Inns around the country.
 Restaurant lighting should reflect the needs of the space, some properties are going to require general lighting whereas others require a more romantic light.
 Lighting in the dining area requires that we pay attention to the atmosphere and position the lights accordingly, this process is called zoning.
 Zoning is the practice of creating an area within the area, in this case, it’s creating comfortable places within the hotel.
 Lighting in the restaurant and dining areas should follow the overall character of the property.
 After two decades in lighting, we have supplied light bulbs and fixtures to every type of hotel.
-Each hotel type is unique and they will use different lights.
+Each hotel is unique, requiring individual attention to lighting solutions.
 The one thing they all have in common is that quality matters.
 The light bulbs need to last, they need to compliment the space and the Kelvin temperature or color of light needs to be consistent.
 You can redesign a room to get the mood and response you want from your guests by changing nothing but the lighting.
 Bad bulbs and burned-out light bulbs tell your guests that you just don’t care that much about your property.

 Much like our lobby lighting requires task lighting, some front-of-house restaurant areas within your hotel require the same.
 Seating areas like tables, booths, and bartops are going to require intimate lighting.
 Nostalgic lighting is gorgeous and turns an ordinary socket into something remarkable.
 If your brand standards allow for it, then we recommend adapting nostalgic LEDs as this look is attracting, entertaining, and comforting your guests.
 A quick tour around your local neighborhood and you’ll be sure to spot Nostalgic light bulbs in cafes, restaurants, and other meeting areas that are in tune with their target audience.
 There are thousands of different fixtures and hundreds of different nostalgic bulb styles so we recommend speaking with a Lumen Master before purchasing something new or trying to find replacement bulbs.
-Buying bad bulbs will cost you way more money than spending a few minutes speaking with an expert so you are buying the correct light, the correct color of light, the longest-lasting, and the most energy-efficient light bulbs.
+Buying bad bulbs will cost way more money than spending a few minutes speaking with an expert when buying light bulbs, the correct color of light, the longest-lasting, and the most energy-efficient light bulb solutions.

 Seating areas should blend key lighting elements together such as task lighting and accent lighting.
 A common approach to achieve this combo is using pendant lighting above booths and tables.
 The prevalent use of this fixture is because of its adjustability in mounting height that can easily be used for booth lighting as it can be used for high-top lighting.
 This is a piece of zoning for you to create an area within the area where lighting is providing space.
-Another benefit is that pendant lighting fixtures come in every style imaginable, so you’re sure to find one that matches your brand standards.
-These factors combined help to provide your guest with enough task lighting to allow them to enjoy their meal, read the menus and the morning paper, have a comfortable conversation, or have the ability to unwind, reflect and relax.
+Another benefit is that pennant light fixtures come in every style imaginable, so you’re sure to find one that matches your brand standards.
+These factors combined help provide your guest with perfect task lighting, allowing them to enjoy their meal, read the menus, the morning paper, have a comfortable conversation, have the ability to unwind, reflect and relax.

-The pendant light fixtures are also great at providing the kind of accent lighting that promotes intimacy within the group.
+Pendant light fixtures are also great at providing the kind of accent lighting that promotes intimacy within the group.
 Though this benefit is mainly attributed to the light bulb used, its lumens, kelvin temperature, and CRI, some can be attributed to the style of the fixtures.
-Speaking of bulb talk, it’s best to go with brand standards when it comes to choosing your bulbs so be sure to check your hotel’s standards.
-If your lighting standards allow for some self-expression then we recommend going with warm and intimate LEDs that are at or below 800 lumens and a CRI that is greater than 80.
+Speaking of bulb talk, it’s best to go with brand standards choosing your bulbs.
+GoodBulb can help, odds are we have worked and our currently working with you brand in select hotels around the county.
+If your lighting standards allow for some self-expression then we recommend going with warm and intimate LEDs that are at or below 800 lumens and a CRI that is greater than 90.
 These are very generic recommendations because proper lighting is based on the application and the property.

-So we have a general idea about lighting our seating areas that include booths, tables, and hightops but what about our general lighting?
+So we have learned about lighting our seating areas that include booths, tables, and hightops but what about our general lighting?
 We’ll want to observe your hotel’s brand standards.
 O.k.
 They’ve been observed and they recommend using dimmable recessed luminaires for ceiling lighting.
-We like going with a dimmable BR30 so the light levels can be adjusted according to your guest’s liking or the time of day.
-Many top restaurants like to place luminaires directly over tables, doing so provides needed light while creating an intimate atmosphere.
-Apart from creating the intimate space, doing so also subtly guides your guests to available seating areas, like guiding our hotel guests in our Exterior Lighting for Hotel’s post.
+One solution is BR30 in recessed can lights, the light levels can be adjusted according to your guest’s liking or the time of day.
+Many top restaurants place indirect lighting luminaires directly over tables, doing so provides needed light while creating an intimate atmosphere.
+Apart from creating the intimate space, general lighting subtly guides your guests to available seating areas.

 We can’t say this enough – dimmable lighting is your friend!
 Modern lighting solutions along with compatible switches can greatly reduce your lighting costs.
 These solutions can make achieving the right light much easier than in previous years, allowing for customization that can delight your guests and your business.
 If you’re considering a new lighting project or undergoing a retrofit then not taking advantage of these options today can mean you’ll be paying for them later.
 This is the lighting trend that we’ve noticed gradually happening over the years and not following trends can mean your hotel will receive fewer bookings with each passing quarter.
 Do the smart thing, stay current with lighting trends, and give your hotel the resources it needs to be successful.